10 best pancake and crêpe pans tried and tested

 Golden, evenly cooked, nicely round pancakes were what we were after – any burnt spots were taken into account.

 We judged how well the pans could be cleaned with hot soapy water and a sponge.

 Related reviews and related content

 Best measuring cups

 Pancake recipes and tips

-This review was last updated in February 2019.
 If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability, please get in touch at firstname.lastname@example.org.